entigolabs/infralib-lab/quickstart/1/readme.txt

 The "dns" and "vpc" configurations are placed in separate files to make the configuration easier to read and manage.

 > $ cat ~/iac/config/net/main.yaml
 > $ cat ~/iac/config/net/dns.yaml

+The "aws/ecr-proxy" module is named as "ecr-proxy".
+It creates AWS ECR Pull through Cache for public container image registires, such as Quay and Docker Hub.

 **Step: infra**